hytest-org/hytest/environment_set_up/README.md

 The HyTEST workflows are built largely on the [Pangeo](https://pangeo.io/) software stack, and are designed to be portable between the cloud, HPC clusters, and your local computer (though some workflows may take an unreasonable amount of time to complete if you are working only on a local computer).

-These instructions help guide you to set up your own computational environment or to utilize USGS HPC and cloud resources (only available to USGS staff).
+## Setting Up Your Own Computing Environment

 If you do not have access to USGS computational resources, we recommend you follow [these instructions](QuickStart-General.md) to set up a computational environment that can run our workflows.

-## USGS Cloud Environment
+## USGS Cloud Environment (only avaialble to USGS staff)

 If you are working in the cloud, we expect you to work in a JupyterHub instance that has already been set up.
 If you are a USGS Water Mission Area (WMA) employee, you have a few options for accessing a JupyterHub instance.
 These are described below, and more detailed instructions to set each option up are included in the hyperlinked name of the environment: